Everything We Need: Composition and lyrics

 Musically, "Everything We Need" is a gospel and R&B ballad, with elements of contemporary trap.
 It is sonically minimalist, relying on a sparse arrangement.
 The song includes guitar, contributed by co-writer Bradford Lewis.
-West enthusiastically raps short, sparse verses with a sharp delivery, which are succeeded each time by the song's chorus and bridge.
+West enthusiastically raps a series of brief, sharply delivered verses, which are succeeded each time by the song's chorus and bridge.
 These sections are sang gently by Clemons and Ty Dolla Sign, with the soulful chorus being multi-tracked.
 The artists accompany West's vocals at points, while a falsetto is contributed by Clemons.

 Lyrically, "Everything We Need" follows the theme of using the blessings that freely flow from a religious rebirth to be prepared to meet every hardship and need.
 Ty Dolla Sign and Clemons deliver lyrical melodies on the chorus, including singing "ooh-ooh, ooh-ooh oh".
 The two also assert, "We have everything we need."
 West makes numerous witty remarks, such as "What if Eve made apple juice?/ You gon' do what Adam do?"